-The 4 lagoons continued to be graded Poor in 2022-2023: Wamberal Lagoon, Terrigal Lagoon, Avoca Lagoon and Cockrone Lagoon.
-This result is consistent with previous years.

-Microbial water quality at these sites was often elevated in dry weather conditions, and regularly exceeded the safe swimming limit following light rainfall.
+The 4 lagoons were graded as Poor in 2023-2024: Wamberal Lagoon, Terrigal Lagoon, Avoca Lagoon and Cockrone Lagoon, consistent with previous years.
+However, the microbial assessment for the 4 lagoon sites has improved from the previous years' assessments.
+Microbial water quality at these sites was often elevated in dry weather conditions, and regularly exceeded the safe swimming limit following light to moderate rainfall.
 While microbial water quality increased significantly with increasing rainfall at all 4 lagoon swimming sites, bacteria levels at Terrigal and Avoca lagoons were generally more elevated than levels measured at Wamberal and Cockrone lagoons.